EfficientFrontier-SignalPlus/EfficientFrontier/README.md

 ## FAQ

-### When is the Target Launch Date?
-- Mid to Late October 2024.

 ### What are the expected operations for a miner?
 - You need to operate with a certain capital base, be actively trading, with a goal of maximizing your return against the lowest possible drawdowns via the [t.signalplus.com](https://t.signalplus.com) platform.